msmasnadi/OPGEEv4/docs/source/config.rst

 The configuration file and variables are described below.

 .. seealso::
-   Usage of the ``config`` sub-command is described on the :ref:`opg config <config>` page.
    See :doc:`opgee.config` for documentation of the API to the configuration system.

    ``opgee`` uses the Python :mod:`ConfigParser` package.
 See the documentation there for more details.